breakbreakdown/webapp/Requirement.md

   - Start/End time/Estimated Time
     - Selector if its a scheduled event (class, work, etc...) or non-scheduled task (clean room, do laundry, etc...)
       - If scheduled
-        - Start time drop down menu that indicates what time the scheduled event starts in intervals of 30 minutes
-        - End time drop down menu that indicates what time the scheduled event ends in intervals of 30 minutes
-        - AM/PM drop down menu for users to indicate if its AM or PM
+        - Uses a start and end time picker popup to select start and end times
         - End time must be after start time.
-If not, show red error under fields that say &quot;End time can not be before start time&quot;
+If not, show red error under fields that say “End time can not be before start time”
       - If non-scheduled task
         - Sent to google calendar API as all day event
         - Hour field to indicated how many hours the task will take
         - Minute field to indicate how many minutes the event will take.
   - Color
     - Scroller menu of preset colors
-    - Red, blue, green, yellow, orange, pink; any shade of these colors
-    - 16 preset colors limit
-    - One custom color that takes in rgb input
-      - RGB slider with color preview next to slider
-      - Sets the event color based on the rgb that the user has provided
+    - User can not choose a custom color, can only select from preselected colors
   - Location (text field only, since there is no GPS compatibility)
     - Input location of the event as text
     - Null accepted